Hire MVP Developer

 Android

-Maksym B., Android Developer
+Maksym B., MVP Developer

 - Over 7 years of commercial experience in IT as an Android Developer; - Proficient in Java and Kotlin programming languages; - Strong knowledge of Object-Oriented Programming (OOP) principles; - Experienced in using Design patterns such as MVP and MVVM; - Skilled in using Android SDK and various libraries/frameworks including RxJava, Jetpack Compose, Dagger, Hilt, Room, Navigation, Google Maps, Firebase Analytics, Firebase Crashlytics, and Firebase Cloud Messaging; - Familiar with Clean Architecture and Retrofit for building robust and scalable applications; - Proficient in using source control systems like GIT and tracking systems like Jira and Trello; - Experienced in Agile development methodologies such as SCRUM and Kanban; - Upper-Intermediate level of spoken and written English; - Successfully delivered projects in various domains including in-store and online shopping, retail and distribution, taxi services, sports, and job search; - Strong attention to detail, logical thinking, and result-oriented mindset.